A Cryogenic Muon Tagging System Based on Kinetic Inductance Detectors for Superconducting Quantum Processors: Experimental Setup and Data Acquisition

-By fitting all the resonators using the method described in Ref.~\cite{Casali:2016}, we found resonance frequencies f$_0$ consistent with the design, in the 2.52--2.57 GHz range, with coupling quality factors Q$_{\mathrm{c}}\sim10^5$ and internal quality factors Q$_{\mathrm{i}}\sim10^5-10^6$, depending on the device.
-When an amount of energy E is released into the silicon wafer, changes in the Cooper-pair density are detected by monitoring the time variation of S$_{21}$ with the RF bias set at f = f$_0$.
-Although both magnitude and phase of S$_{21}$ can be used, the phase typically yields a better signal-to-noise ratio.
+Data from the KID array were acquired using the open-source firmware developed for the BULLKID experiment~\cite{Minutolo:2019}, with a sampling frequency of 100\,kHz and a total live time of about one hour per run.
+Waveforms of fixed length (24 ms) were recorded simultaneously from all channels.
+By fitting all the resonators using the method described in Ref.~\cite{Casali:2016}, we found resonance frequencies $f_0$ consistent with the design, in the 2.52--2.57 GHz range, with coupling quality factors Q$_{\mathrm{c}}\sim10^5$ and internal quality factors Q$_{\mathrm{i}}\sim10^5-10^6$, depending on the device.
+When an amount of energy $E$ is released into the silicon wafer, changes in the Cooper-pair density are detected by monitoring the time variation of S$_{21}$ with the RF bias set at $f = f_0$.
+Although both magnitude and phase of $S_{21}$ can be used, the phase typically yields a better signal-to-noise ratio.
+Pulses were reconstructed with a matched filter optimized for each channel~\cite{Gatti:1986}, and only those exceeding five times the baseline RMS were retained to suppress spurious triggers.
+For our aluminum-on-silicon KIDs, this threshold corresponds to energies well below 1 keV, ensuring that nearly all muons deposit a detectable signal (see Fig.~\ref{fig:MC_muons}).
+While more refined strategies for setting the energy threshold have been proposed~\cite{Mancuso:2019}, the conventional 5×RMS criterion is robust and does not affect the observed muon rates.